hemangjoshi37a/AIComputerInteractionLogger/readme.md

 ## 🙏 Acknowledgments

-- OpenAI for inspiration on multi-modal AI systems
+- Open seource AI for inspiration on multi-modal AI systems
 - The open-source community for various tools and libraries used in this project

 ---